LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 # Motivation

-Normalising flows as discussed in my other posts ([intro]() and [making one from scratch]()) tout how wonderful normalising flows are: they have the ability to not only efficiently explore high dimensional distributions and sample them all while generating a functional representation for them.
-However, if you want to model a really complex distribution with many modes and non-gaussian behaviour you may want a more complex transformation behind your normalising flow, but the calculation of the jacobian can be quite arduous because of the need to calculate the determinant of the transformations' jacobian.
+Normalising flows as discussed in my other posts ([intro]() and [making one from scratch]()) tout how wonderful normalising flows are.
+They have the ability to not only efficiently explore high dimensional distributions, and sample them all, but also create a functional representation for them.
+However, if you want to model a really complex distribution with many modes and non-gaussian behaviour you may want a more complex transformation behind your normalising flow. _However_, the calculation can be quite arduous because of the need to calculate the determinant of the transformations' jacobian.
 Or maybe you want to nicer way to train a conditional normalising flow[^1] which is notoriously hard for traditional normalising flows?

 [^1]: a type of flow that can produce $$p(y\vert x)$$.
 Modelling both $$y$$ and $$x$$

-One possible answer to that is to use [Flow Matching](https://arxiv.org/abs/2210.02747) a kind of algorithm between normalising flows and [diffusion models](https://arxiv.org/abs/2404.07771).
-The basic idea of flow matching is to model the vector field describing how samples from simple base distribution into some more complicated distribution.
+One possible answer to that is to use [Flow Matching](https://arxiv.org/abs/2210.02747), a kind of algorithm between normalising flows and [diffusion models](https://arxiv.org/abs/2404.07771).
+The TLDR of flow matching is to model the vector field describing how samples go from a simple base distribution into some more complicated distribution.
 The basic idea is shown in the GIF below which I stole from ["An introduction to Flow Matching"](https://mlg.eng.cam.ac.uk/blog/2024/01/20/flow-matching.html) by [Tor Fjelde](https://retiredparkingguard.com/about.html), [Emile Mathieu](https://mlg.eng.cam.ac.uk/blog/2024/01/20/www.emilemathieu.fr), and [Vincent Dutordoir](https://vdutor.github.io/).

 <div style="text-align: center;">